Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 <br>

 #### MappingFiles
-The mapping files are used for both role assignments and the default scope in the permission scripts.
+- The mapping files are used for both role assignments and the default scope in the permission scripts.
 It is assumed that the application between HR and Nedap is the same.
 The mapping are used to determine the custom teams and locations, explicitly for the calculated role assignment or the teams and locations in the default scope.
+- Both mapping files are always checked, even if one of them is not required for the granted permissions.

 #### Account reference Validation Check
 > :warning: *Known error: *No HelloID Account reference(s) found!**